 And the best part?
 Like laser hair removal, IPL offers a permanent reduction in body hair over time – you can get PERMANENTLY hair-free at home using a safe handheld device like Lumi.

-Aftercare for IPL is similar to aftercare for laser hair removal, but less intense.
+IPL aftercare is similar to laser hair removal aftercare, but less intense.
 You’ll still need to avoid direct sun exposure and moisturize the area with an aloe-based body lotion, but symptoms are generally milder and there’s no need to avoid exercise or change up your whole shower routine.

 Related: